 - Big bottle of water and snacks

-- It gets hot… Bring some water with you because you will definitely need it and it will save you having to purchase water at an inflated price while you’re out walking around.
-You can of course buy snacks as well but they may not be what you are looking for and they may not be options for picky eaters
+- It gets hot… Bring some water with you because you’ll definitely need it and it will save you having to purchase water at an inflated price while you’re out walking around.
+You can of course buy snacks as well but they may not be what you are looking for and the options are scant for picky eaters.

 - Sunscreen or sun protection.

 - This includes hats and scarfs.
 Bringing a scarf with you can help protect you from the sun if you need it and wrapped around your face will keep the sand out of your teeth.

 - Jordan is also a largely Muslim country and it is expected that women cover their heads when entering mosques.